nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 Submit your Nginx Configuration.

-### Test your new configuration, trying various IP Addresses from around the world in the XFF Header value, as shown:
+### Test your GeoIP2 Lookups with HTTP Header

+Check various IP Addresses from around the world in the XFF Header value, as shown:

 1. Try one from Azure Cloud, US East Region, adding the XFF Header with an IP Address to lookup: